Resources for a simple, minimalist lifestyle

 Our third most used VoIP service is FaceTime.
 Similar to Skype and WhatsApp, it uses your WiFi or cellular data connection for audio and video calls.

-It’s super easy to use, but its’ disadvantage is that only those with an Apple device (iPhone, iPad, iPod touch or Mac) can make or receive calls.
+It’s super easy to use, but its’ disadvantage is that only those with a device using the iOS operating system can make or receive calls.

 FaceTime is a trademark of Apple Inc., registered in the U.S. and other countries.

 We all have our favourite when it comes to voice over internet (VoIP) and messaging services.
 Ours is Skype, as it allows us to

 - have group video calls – it’s awesome to see everyone as if we were all together in the same room; and

 - call mobile and landline numbers at very low rates.